Intrada-Technologies/Intrada-Form-Capture-Elementor/README.md

 To trigger a new release, simply update the version number in `intrada-elementor-form-capture.php` and merge to main.

+## Updates

+This plugin knows to check github for udpates - this requires the info.json to be updated when you update the plugin.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.